Hong Kong journalist charged as press freedom fears grow

 Media groups are concerned Hong Kong’s new security law, which outlaws secession, subversion and foreign collusion to interfere in the city’s internal matters, could be used against journalist reporting on issues thought to be related to national security.

+Last week, Hong Kong chief executive Carrie Lam said that the government will not suppress press freedom, but that journalists have to abide by the law.

-The U.S. and others have denounced the law imposed by Beijing as an attack on Hong Kong’s autonomy and freedoms.
+The U.S. and others have denounced the security law imposed by Beijing as an attack on Hong Kong’s autonomy and freedoms.
 The U.S. State Department on Monday announced sanctions against additional Chinese officials over the crackdown.